mapbox/DEPRECATED-patrol/DEVELOPING-RULESETS.md

-## Developing a ruleset for Crowsnest
+## Developing a ruleset for Patrol
-Rulesets are kept as separate repositories from the underlying Crowsnest infrastructure code.
-If developing a public rule set it is recommended to prefix the repository name with `crowsnest-rules-` to aid in discoverability.
+Rulesets are kept as separate repositories from the underlying Patrol infrastructure code.
+If developing a public rule set it is recommended to prefix the repository name with `patrol-rules-` to aid in discoverability.

 #### Guidelines
 1. Rule namespace is _currently_ global across all ruleset.
 See https://github.com/mapbox/lambda-cfn/issues/6